• Facebook

 • whimsical fiction

-Alice and Gertrude Go On Holiday - flash fiction
+Alice and Gertrude Go On Holiday - flash fiction - two girls sitting on a tree branch

-Image by spicetree687 from Pixabay
+Image by Spicetree687 from Pixabay

 Gertrude and Alice were on holiday in Tuscany.
 They wandered away from their Golden Tour group and came upon a strange tree with a single red shiny apple on the topmost branch.
 They each climbed as fast as they could to see who could get to the apple first.